dbosk/introtools/modules/terminal/terminal.md

   you type `cd` without any arguments.
 We suggest that you work in the `datintro20` directory for this course from now on.

-  2) In the `datintro20` directory, redirect the output of the `history` command to a file called `terminal-exercise.txt`.
+  2) In the `Public` directory in your home directory (the default directory when you log in), redirect the output of the `history` command to a file called `datintro-terminal.txt`.

-Note that we can check that this directory and file exists, so ensure that you've created them in your home directory.
+Note that we can check that the file exists in this directory, so ensure that you've created the file in the correct folder (try `ls ~/Public` to see that the file is there).

 We assess that by this you can *control the computer environment via the command line*.